botswana-harvard/getresults-csv/README.md

 Usage (so far):

-Load panels from a CSV file:
+Load panels from a CSV file into model Panel/PanelMapping:

     from getresults_facs.utils import load_panels_from_csv

     load_panels_from_csv()

-Load a Multiset CSV file:
+Load a Multiset CSV file into models Result/ResultItem:

     from getresults_facs.classes import Result
     from getresults_facs.getresults import GetResults